 However, it is not true that residuals are always identically distributed or independent.
 While we did find a way of "fixing" the problem of heteroskedasticity, it is frequently better to use a modeling scheme that uses that heteroskedasticity instead of merely finding a way of ignoring it.
 This is what weighted least squares does.
 If you have theory behind how the variances should vary for each record, you can use this method.
-If not, then you are reduced to the "fixes" of Chapter 6.
+If not, then you are reduced to the "fixes" of Chapter 7.

-Similarly, if your data are not independent, but you understand the structure of that dependence, you can use generalized least squares to model the relationship better.
+Similarly, if your data are not independent, but you understand the structure of that dependence, you can use generalized least squares to model the relationship better... as long as that covariance matrix has an inverse square root matrix.
+And, there is no guarantee that it does.

-7.7: End-of-Chapter Materials
+8.7: End-of-Chapter Materials

-7.7.1 R FUNCTIONS In this chapter, we were introduced to a few R functions that will be useful in the future.
+8.7.1 R FUNCTIONS In this chapter, we were introduced to a few R functions that will be useful in the future.
 These are listed here.

-PACKAGES:
+Packages: